awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

 **Note**
 If you delete the IAM role that Step Functions creates, Step Functions can't recreate it later\.
 Similarly, if you modify the role \(for example, by removing Step Functions from the principals in the IAM policy\), Step Functions can't restore its original settings later\.

-1. In the **Code** pane, enter the following code, and include the ARN of [the activity task that you created earlier](#create-activity-state-machine-new-activity) to the `Resource` field, for example:
+1. Under **State machine definition**, enter the following code, and include the ARN of [the activity task that you created earlier](#create-activity-state-machine-new-activity) in the `Resource` field, for example:

    ```
    {